rgwilton/draft-yp-observability/draft-wilton-netconf-yp-observability.md

 # Acknowledgments
 {:numbered="false"}

-TODO.
-This early work is based on discussions with various folk, particularly XXX
+This is early work is based on discussions with various folk, particularly Thomas Graf, Holger Keller, Dan Voyer, Nils Warnke, and Alex Huang Feng; but also wider conversations that include: Benoit Claise, Pierre Francois, Paolo Lucente, Jean Quilbeuf, and others.